 John Hancock knew how to sign his name- so large that King George could read it without his glasses.
+But could he sign for a corporation as effectively?

 When they sign their name, without more, on the line that says “Owner”, they may have made themselves personally liable for the obligations in the contract.